bemunin/oc-cobot/README.md

 # OmniCraft Cobot Project

+> 📌 This project is being developed in an Ubuntu environment and is not yet guaranteed to work with Windows.

 A simulation scene built with NVIDIA Isaac Sim for experimenting with a robot arm (cobot) and the YOLO object detection model.

 ![Scene from extension oc.cobot.yolo](docs/images/oc_cobot_yolo_scene.png "Scene from extension oc.cobot.yolo")

-The goal of this project is to provide an example of how to create an NVIDIA Isaac Sim scene from scratch, control a robot manipulator, and use it for experimenting with modern computer vision algorithms.
+The goal of this project is to provide an example of how to create an NVIDIA Isaac Sim scene from scratch, control a robot manipulator, and use it for experimenting with computer vision algorithms.

+## Roadmap
+- ✅ Create the entire scene, implement the object spawner module, and simulate conveyor functionality.
+- Implement a robot pick-and-place skill using the NVIDIA Isaac Sim Core API.
+- Apply YOLO object detection.

 ## Changelog
 For detailed information on our current features, updates and changes, see the [Changelog](./CHANGELOG.md).

 ## Project Files and Directories
 - `sim.py`: Main entry point, a standalone workflow script to launch the NVIDIA Isaac Sim app and run the `oc.cobot.yolo` extension.